 Here is a picture of a footbridge built by a team from IPA, so that students don't have to wade through a river to get to school during heavy rains.
 We have other similar bridges in planning and implementation.

-We’re also about to build a new road to a village where access currently requires fording the main Copán River.
+We’re also built a new road to a village where access currently requires fording the main Copán River.
 During heavy rains, the river floods and the village is cut off.